 Sensors in Supply Chain

 Companies gain better visibility of their supply chain with the help of sensors.
-The data on location and condition of the supplies are transmitted around the globe with the help of blockchain.
+The data on the location and condition of the supplies are transmitted around the globe with the help of blockchain.
 A 2016 report by MHI and Deloitte where 99 leading supply chain companies were surveyed, pointed out that at least one in every two companies were making use of sensors.
-Moreover, 87% of these industries also suggested that they planned on using such technology by 2020.
+Moreover, 87% of these industries also suggested that they planned on using such technology by 2021.

 The supply chain sensor industry is growing at nautical speeds.
 By 2030, the market will be flooded with 10 trillion sensors, as indicated by the MHI and Deloitte report.
 All this smart information will rely heavily on Blockchain technology for storage, management, protection and transferring.